txpipe-shop/cardano-graphical-tx/docs/specification.md

 # Introduction

 The DSL aims to intuitively represent a transaction.
-Through this representation, the goal is to generate a CBOR.
+Through this representation, the goal is to generate a CBOR, that is not necessarily valid CBOR.
+It has a flexible syntax that allows certain elements to be specified in different ways.

 As an example, we can show how to build a simple transaction with this DSL.
 The following transaction represents a transfer of 9 ADA from "wallet-A" to "wallet-B", paying a fee of 1 ADA.

 ```json